Field testing – The bridge from product development to optimized maintenance

 Uptime Engineering > blog > Field testing – The bridge from product development to optimized maintenance

-Felddatenanalyse, Field testing
+Felddatenanalyse,

 Field tests ask about the unknown risks of future product use.
 They provide the first real load-response behavior in the product life cycle.
 This is just as useful for verifying development results as it is for condition-based and predictive maintenance.
 Especially for durable B2B products and fleets – such as railways, construction machinery, etc. – field tests are an essential building block for reliability and durability.